-A company owned by an officer of the Organization was paid \$187,500 for house concerts utilized for fundraising purposes (\$75,000), individual concert sponsorships (\$21,000), recorded event honorarium (\$15,000), virtual event honorariums (\$2,500), and reimbursement for a personal assistant (\$74,000) for the fiscal year ending June 30, 2023.
-In addition, a former executive director and daughter of the Founders and officers of the Organization was paid \$27,700 for consulting fees, for adoption advocacy and organizational history, for the fiscal year ending June 30, 2023.
+This compares to \$187,500 paid to a company owned by the officer for house concerts, individual concert sponsorships, recorded event honorariums, virtual event honorariums and reimbursement for a personal assistant for the fiscal year ended June 30, 2023.
+In addition, a related party was paid \$27,700 for consulting fees, for adoption advocacy and organizational history, for the year ending June 30, 2023.